 emotions, its form is always affected by its surrounding environments, both inner and outer.
 It is both a mirror

 Sohn’s most recent body of work “Water” returns to the ocean and was photographed in Antigua, Mexico, Long Island and Fire Island, NY.
-With multiple, layered, long exposures done in-camera, the photographs are ethereal and dreamlike, abstracting our sense of place and questioning the edge between the real and unreal.
-Some pieces are jovial and light with clouds floating in water and impressionistic objects and figures, while others are dark and torrent, channeling Dutch seascapes from the 1600s.
+With multiple long exposures done in-camera, then handworked with pastel, the photographs are ethereal and dreamlike, abstracting our sense of place and questioning the edge between the real and unreal.
+Some photographs are jovial and light while others are dark and torrent, channeling Dutch seascapes from the 1600s.
 This body of work was created during a challenging time in Sohn’s life.
 In the process of producing the work, she became acutely aware of how turbulence and peacefulness can co-exist, in the same image and in life, that one can be found in the other.
 Through the process of the work she found peace, trust and beauty during times of change, and believes this is visible in the images.